emrekaplannn/Emre-Kaplan/README.md

       alt="linkedin" />
   </a>

 Hello, I'm Emre Kaplan, a computer engineer from Middle East Technical University and cryptocurrency and blockchain enthusiast from Turkey.
+My resume can also be founded in this repository.

 - 👯 I’m Interested in algorithm design, analyses and learning and implementing different compression algorithms.
 - 🤔 I’m looking for new ideas to start a project.
 If you have anything please do not hesitate to contact me.